A specific annual health check is available for Aboriginal and Torres Strait Islander people. A good health check:

 Follow up care

-A 715 health check should identify a strategy for the patient’s good health.
+Follow up is really important after a health check.
+The health check can support patients and healthcare teams to identify a strategy for the patient’s good health.
 This could include follow up services or referrals.
-It may also include the individual actions the patient, or parent/carer, should take.
+It may also include the individual actions the patient, or parent/carer, can take.
 10 follow up items are claimable, per patient, per year.

 This can include: